 - LAGGING – The lag will not count as part of the rotation.
 Teams are not allowed to flip a coin instead of lagging for the break.

 - SHOOTING OUT OF ROTATION – It is a foul to shoot out of rotation.
 Although it is sportsmanlike for the sitting team to remind the shooter that they are about to foul by shooting out of rotation, they are not required to do so.
 Once the shooter has shot out of rotation, the foul has occurred and the sitting team will receive ball-in-hand if the sitting team calls the foul before another shot is taken.
 In 8-Ball, if the 8-ball is pocketed during such a shot, the foul results in loss of game; and in 9-Ball, if the 9-ball is pocketed during such a shot, the foul results in ball-in-hand and the 9-ball is spotted.
 If the sitting team does not call the foul before the next shot is taken, the sitting team will not receive ball-in-hand, and the team that shot out of rotation will assume the new rotation for the remainder of the match.
 However, before any foul has occurred, the shooting team may avoid penalty by asking the sitting team which player’s turn it is in the rotation.
 In that circumstance, the sitting team must tell them the truth.

-- CONCESSION OF GAME – If the sitting team concedes a rack before the last ball is pocketed, the winning player’s partner will break the next rack.
+- CONCESSION OF GAME – If the sitting team concedes a rack before the last ball is pocketed, the winning player’s teammate will break the next rack.

 - NO GAMBLING – Gambling on pool is not permitted at any APA function, including this Tournament.
 Therefore, you are prohibited from gambling on pool at the Tournament site, even after the Tournament has ended or you have been eliminated from the Tournament.
 Any participant that gambles will face disqualification from the Tournament and/or forfeiture of all awards and prize money.